A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Introduction

 Importantly, this interpretation of the Krylov state complexity as a phase space average over the Wigner function makes it possible to connect the Krylov state complexity with the notion of complexity of time evolution, based on the growth of the harmonics of the time-evolved Wigner functions, which have been studied extensively in the literature \cite{Beneti, Sokolev, balachandran2010phase}.
 Specifically, we show that the Krylov state complexity and the complexity based on the harmonic expansion of the Wigner function can be considered to belong to the same general class of quantities one can construct from the time-dependent coefficients of an expansion of the Wigner function with respect to a complete orthonormal basis for the phase space functions (Section \ref{SC_phase}).

 A natural question one can ask at this point is how to extend this phase-space-based approach to describe the growth of Heisenberg time-evolved operators and the Krylov supervector basis generated by the Liouvillian.
 To address this question, a significant portion of the present work (Section \ref{sec_op_phase_sp}) focuses on the phase space representation of superoperators.
 Here, our goal is two-fold.
 First, our aim is to provide a unified description of the method to determine the canonical set of superoperators (and their bases) in the operator Hilbert space (the Liouville space), which are essential for defining a generalisation of the Weyl transformation of a general superoperator.
 To this end, we provide a systematic derivation of these canonical superoperators and their associated bases (along the lines of \cite{Royer2}), and then interpret them in terms of an extended version of phase space.
 Second, we then use this phase space representation of Liouville space superoperators in the special case where these supervectors are elements of the Krylov superbasis.
 This enables us to develop a phase space version of the Lanczos algorithm for generating the Krylov subspace associated with an initial operator, and to interpret the Krylov operator complexity as an average over an extended version of the usual phase space.
-As a byproduct of our definition of the Weyl transformations of superoperators, we can obtain the explicit expressions for the Weyl transforms of large classes of superoperators important for purposes, directly in terms of the Weyl symbols of the underlying operators.
+As a byproduct of our definition of the Weyl transformations of superoperators, we can obtain explicit expressions for the Weyl transforms of large classes of superoperators, important for this purpose, directly in terms of the Weyl symbols of the underlying operators.
+Furthermore, for the purpose of illustration, some specific examples of the computation of Wigner functions associated with superoperators constructed from Weyl-ordered operators have been computed explicitly in this section.

 Important findings of this work are summarised in Section \ref{sec_dis_conc}, where we also provide some indications along the directions this work can be extended.
 This paper also contains several Appendices, where we have provided some important, but mostly technical details, that were left out of the main text.